mmerkes/copy-cat/README.md

   port: 3001, // Optional.
 Port to run server on.
 Defaults to 3001.
   startServer: true, // Optional.
 If true, will start server to listen on specified
   // port or default port.
 If false, will not start server.
 Useful for testing.
-  pushwhoosh: { // optional, will not run mock pushwhoosh service if undefined
+  pushwoosh: { // optional, will not run mock pushwoosh service if undefined
     application: ["APPLICATION_CODE"], // optional, checks for code match if set
     auth: ["API_ACCESS_TOKEN"], // optional, checks for token match if set
     devices: ["DEVICE_TOKEN"], // optional, checks for device match if set on /createMessage